Partner on Proposals

-The mission of Purdue's ITaP Research Computing staff is to support and advance research discoveries at Purdue through partnerships with faculty and research groups.
+The mission of RCAC's staff is to support and advance research discoveries at Purdue through partnerships with faculty, research groups and centers.
 Our research scientists collaborate with faculty on grant proposals and support them by providing cyberinfrastructure solutions to funded projects.

-Some examples of our current collaborative grants are:
+Some examples of our past and current collaborative grants are:

-ITaP Research Computing is a resource provider for the NSF funded national cyberinfrastructure XSEDE (formerly TeraGrid).
-Our staff are actively working with our XSEDE partners and have extensive knowledge and experience with XSEDE resources and services as well as its many training and educational opportunities.
-We are well positioned to help the Purdue research community leverage XSEDE and other national resources such as the Open Science Grid in research and education proposals to funding agencies.
+RCAC is a resource provider for the NSF funded national cyberinfrastructure ACCESS (formerly XSEDE).
+It has deployed a new advanced computing resource, Anvil, in 2021.
+Anvil is formally in production Since Feb.
+1, 2022.
+Our staff are actively working with our ACCESS partners and have extensive knowledge and experience with ACCESS resources and services as well as its many training and educational opportunities.
+We are well positioned to help the Purdue research community leverage ACCESS and other national resources such as the Open Science Grid in research and education proposals to funding agencies.

 Contact us today to see how we can help.